 - neither terminal of the welding generator is bonded to the frame; and

 Precautions for the operation of metal-arc welding equipment include the following:

-- Keep welding cables dry and free of oil or grease, in good condition, and protected from damage.
+- keep welding cables dry and free of oil or grease, in good condition, and protected from damage; and

-- If it is necessary to carry cables some distance from the machines, run the cables overhead, if possible.
+- run the cables overhead, if possible, if it is necessary to carry cables some distance from the machines.
 Make sure you use adequate supporting devices.